I’ve been getting a lot of questions lately about what it’s like to run an urban homestead, and what my day to day looks like.

 While the chickens roam the yard I take the opportunity to get some new photos for the blog.
 The babies are growing more and more every day, and it turns out they’re not so adorable when they get into trouble as they were six weeks ago!

 Nico stays outside with the chickens while I go in to upload my photos and get to work on the computer.

 Time to get to work on blogging!
-I spend the next three hours writing and editing posts for both websites, editing images, and interacting with my lovely followers on social media.
+I spend the next three hours writing and editing posts, editing images, and interacting with my lovely followers on social media.

 I work with my darling husband to put together a delicious dinner which we enjoy while watching a movie on the couch.
 I spend the rest of the evening knitting, hoping to finish the foot of my new muk luks so I can begin the leg tomorrow.

 Bedtime, and much needed too.
 I’ll be getting up early to do it all again tomorrow!